Cambrian Combine strike: Community hardship and women's role

-Religious and Social Responses
+Religious and social responses

 The strike occurred during a period when Welsh nonconformist chapels wielded considerable influence in industrial communities.
 By 1910, nonconformist bodies numbered 550,000 members compared to 193,000 in the established Church of England, making Wales predominantly a nonconformist country.
 The chapels had traditionally provided moral leadership and social cohesion in Welsh industrial areas, with their ministers having "considerable influence within working class networks."

 However, the violence and civil unrest challenged this religious authority.
 The social disruption revealed what historian Dai Smith described as "a community fracture inimical to the self-image cherished by Liberal and Nonconformist Edwardian Wales."
 The strikes exposed tensions within the broader nonconformist community that had traditionally provided stability in Welsh mining areas, with the chapels having formed "almost a kind of unofficial established religion" in the industrial valleys.

 Women played an active role in the conflict, with local newspapers reporting that "Women joined with the men in the unequal combat" during confrontations with police.
 The community solidarity extended to the December 1910 trials, where up to 10,000 miners and their families marched the five miles to court each day for six days to support the thirteen arrested miners.

-The South Wales Miners' Federation imposed a levy on all working miners to provide relief for those on strike.
 The military presence remained in the area throughout this period, with troops ensuring that prosecutions of rioters and strike leaders proceeded in Pontypridd during 1911.

 In December 1910, the trial of the thirteen arrested miners occupied six days and was supported by demonstrations of up to 10,000 men, who were refused entry to the town.
 Parliamentary debates during February and March 1911 addressed the ongoing strike and the government's use of military forces, with supplementary funding of £15,000 requested for Metropolitan Police expenses.

-The strike became "a bitter war of attrition" with continued sporadic confrontations.
-In April 1911, disturbances occurred in Blaenclydach involving shop looting as economic pressures intensified.
-The prolonged dispute caused immense suffering, hardship, and privation for mining families throughout the South Wales valleys.
+In late March 1911, disturbances occurred in Blaenclydach during which shop premises were damaged and looted; the incidents were reported by the Rhondda Leader the following month as the "Blaenclydach Terror".
+The prolonged dispute caused considerable hardship for mining families throughout the South Wales valleys.